Sex differences in psychology: Biological

 Biological differentiation is a fundamental part of human reproduction.
 Generally, males have two different sex chromosomes, an X and a Y; females have two X chromosomes.
-The Y chromosome, more precisely the SRY gene located on it, is what generally determines sexual differentiation.
-If a Y chromosome with a SRY gene is present, growth is along male lines; it results in the production of testes, which in turn produce testosterone.
+The Y chromosome, or more precisely the SRY gene located on it, is what generally determines sexual differentiation.
+If a Y chromosome with an SRY gene is present, growth is along male lines; it results in the production of testes, which in turn produce testosterone.
 In addition to physical effects, this prenatal testosterone increases the likeliness of certain "male" patterns of behavior after birth, though the exact impact and mechanism are not well understood.
 Parts of the SRY and specific parts of the Y chromosome may also possibly influence different gender behaviors, but if so, these impacts have not yet been identified.

 Biological perspectives on psychological differentiation often place parallels to the physical nature of sexual differentiation.
 These parallels include genetic and hormonal factors that create different individuals, with the main difference being the reproductive function.
-The brain controls behavior by individuals, but it is influenced by genes, hormones and evolution.
+The brain controls the behavior of individuals, but it is influenced by genes, hormones and evolution.
 Evidence has shown that the ways that male and female children become adults is different, and that there are variations between the individuals of each sex.

 Sex linkage

-Psychological traits can vary between the sexes through sex-linkage.
-That is to say, what causes a trait may be related to the chromosomal sex of the individual.
-In contrast, there are also "sex-influenced" (or sex-conditioned) traits, in which the phenotypic manifestation of a gene depends on the sex of the individual.
+Certain psychological traits may be related to the chromosomal sex of the individual.
+In contrast, there are also "sex-influenced" (or sex-conditioned) traits, in which the same gene may present different phenotypes depending on sex.
+For example, two siblings might share the same gene of aggressiveness but one might be more docile than the other due to differences in sex.
 Even in a homozygous dominant or recessive female the condition may not be expressed fully.
-"Sex-limited" traits are characteristics only expressed in one sex.
+"Sex-limited" traits are characteristics only expressed in one sex, or only in men or women.
 They may be caused by genes on either autosomal or sex chromosomes.
 Evidence exists that there are sex-linked differences between the male and female brain.